|Mount Merapi as seen from Borobodur|

 On our way to the base camp, man, I never thought it could be that foggy.
 I just rested my case, right off the bat.

 At the base camp, I just went wandering nearby; somehow hoping the fog would go away.
 But the rain still drizzled as hard-headed as they could be.
-Hopes vanished, made me giddy (ha ha).
+With my hopes dashed, the trip just made me feel giddy (ha ha).

-There wass a deep ravine to the left of the base where there were dead trees, and volcanic ashes were everywhere, which probably resulted in the October/November eruptions in 2010.
+There was a deep ravine to the left of the foot of the volcano with dead trees, and volcanic ashes were everywhere, which probably resulted in the October/November eruptions in 2010.
 The eruptions took a toll on thousands of families.
 Over 300 people were found dead.